ganelson/inform/working_notes.md

 ## News items

+### Memory saving under the Z-machine (17 July 2022)

+When compiling to the Z-machine, Inform now adopts the I6 configuration option
+$ZCODE_LESS_DICT_DATA=1, and consequently saves 1 byte per dictionary word.

 ### String escape notations in I6 syntax (30 June 2022)

 I6 inclusions in source text, and kit sources, are run through an I6-to-Inter